iv-org/matrix-ai-moderator/README.md

    - If appropriate, they are added to a monitoring list for the specified duration

 2. For messages from monitored members:
+   - Messages shorter than the minimum length are skipped
    - The content is checked for inappropriate material
    - If inappropriate:
      - The message is deleted